Criminal Justice & Legal Degree Rankings

 FBI Agent

 The media exposure in film and television makes this occupation one of the most coveted of all criminal justice careers.
 The Bureau is highly selective when it comes to candidates, which add to the prestige associated with this career.
 While media portrays agents engaged in thrilling, and often dangerous work, much of the real work entails patiently gathering data behind the scenes.
-Applicants must possess a bachelor’s degree.
+Applicants must have a bachelor’s degree.

 Forensic Psychologist

 These professionals assist with the psychological dynamics in legal cases.
 They provide expert opinion and testimony as well as behind-the-scenes information regarding the psychological motivations and context that drive behavior.
 Their education requires an in-depth understanding of psychology and law.
-They work for a variety of criminal justice agencies including government agencies, police departments, correctional facilities, and private organizations.
-They may also be self-employed.
-Forensic psychologists earn an average salary of $79,010, according to the Bureau of Labor Statistics.
-A doctorate is the preferred education level for this profession.
+They work for a variety of criminal justice agencies including:

 Forensic Science Technician